 - Iphone: 4s or newer running iOs 8 or higher.

 - Android: Running Android 5 or higher and the phone must be from 2013 or newer.

 Tap the large button labeled ‘Go’ on the app home screen to go online.
 Being online enables you to begin receiving trip requests.
 If you don’t have notifications enabled for the driver app, you’ll get a popup that tells you to enable notifications.
 If your account is deactivated for any reason, you’ll get an error message when you try to toggle this switch.
 If that happens, you’ll need to submit a question in the help center to figure out why your account is deactivated.

 Map with surge areas

-This map shows where you are, and where current surge areas are.
-I don’t find this map particularly helpful because it doesn’t show where other drivers are, and it’s a good strategy to avoid big clusters of other drivers.
+This map shows where you are and where current surge areas are.
+It doesn’t show where other drivers are, and it’s a good strategy to avoid big clusters of other drivers.
 To see where other drivers are, download the Uber passenger app and sign in.
 You’ll be able to see around 10 of the nearest drivers.